lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 Click multiple points on the image to extract their pixel values at once.

 **8. Save or download.**
-Click "Pin Chart/Table" to save the results temporariliy, or use "Download as Table" and/or "Download Chart" to save them locally.
+Click "Pin Chart/Table" to save the results temporarily, or use "Download as Table" and/or "Download Chart" to save them locally.
 Results can also be saved as a DS9 region file.

 .. figure:: images/portal-105-4-3.png